velkyam/text-editor/README.md

 3. NPM Install

-4. Create .env file

-5. Source schema.sql

-6. Npm run seed
+4. Npm Run Start:dev.

-7. Make changes.
+5. Make changes.

-8. When you're ready to deploy, use the git add, git commit, git pull and git push commands to save and push your code to your GitHub repository.
+6. When you're ready to deploy, use the git add, git commit, git pull and git push commands to save and push your code to your GitHub repository.

 MIT License